cloudeight/style-guidelines/README.md

 # Style Guidelines
-> *An set of guidelines to manage code, databases, versioning and more.*
+> *A set of guidelines to manage code, databases, versioning and more.*
 <br />